ICanBoogie/CLDR/README.md

-## Instantiating the repository
+## Repository

 The CLDR is represented by a [Repository][] instance, from which data is accessed.
-When required, data is retrieved through a provider, and in order to avoid hitting the web with every request, a collection of providers is used, each with its own caching strategies.
+When required, data is retrieved through a provider.
+The included provider reads from the [online JSON distribution][], and—in order to avoid hitting the web with every request—a collection of providers is used, each with its own caching strategies.

 > **Note:** Most providers defined by the package extend a class defined by the [icanboogie/storage][] package, you might want to check it out.